FEATURE

 Student researchers gain invaluable experience

 Nine students work on this research in DeBruines lab, supported by a $200,000 grant from the Chan-Zuckerberg Institute.
-He also teaches an AI Innovation class, and a smaller team of students presented their research on this topic at Grand Valleys Reach Higher Showcase in April.
+He also teaches an AI Innovation class, and a smaller team of students presented its research on this topic at Grand Valleys Reach Higher Showcase in April.

 Skyler Ruiter worked in DeBruine's lab after learning of the opportunity through Grand Valleys Applied Computing Institute.
 To say it worked out well for Ruiter would be an understatement.